Ahmed-Shoushaa/GoLangApp-Docker-Helm-Jenkins-/README.md

 ## Running the App Locally with Docker Compose
 To run the Go app and MySQL database locally, use Docker Compose:

-1. Install Docker Compose on your machine.

-2. Ensure that the Docker Compose file (docker-compose.yaml) is present in the project directory.
+1. Ensure that the Docker Compose file (docker-compose.yaml) is present in the project directory.

-3. Open a terminal or command prompt and navigate to the project directory.
+2. Open a terminal or command prompt and navigate to the project directory.

-4. Run the following command to start the containers:
+3. Run the following command to start the containers:
 ```bash
 docker-compose up
 ```
    The Go app and MySQL database will be deployed and running locally.

- You can access it using
+ Access it using
  ```bash
 curl localhost:9090
 ```